chrisammon3000/aws-cdk-ec2-weaviate/README.md

 ```

 ## Description
-Deploy Weaviate on an Ubuntu EC2 instance using AWS CDK.
-Configures Weaviate to use `text2vec-transformers` and `sentence-transformers-multi-qa-MiniLM-L6-cos-v1` for text2vec.
-Uses a basic example with two classes, `Article` and `Author` with one cross-reference `hasArticle`.
+Deploy Weaviate on an EC2 instance using AWS CDK.
+Configures Weaviate to use `text2vec-transformers` and `qna-transformers`.
+Creates an example schema with two classes, `Article` and `Author` with one cross-reference `hasArticle`.

 ## Quickstart
 1. Configure your AWS credentials.